orbit-love/orbit-model/README.md

 # 🛰️ Orbit Model

 The Orbit Model helps developer advocates, evangelists, and community managers build enthusiastic communities.
-The model is an alternative to the funnel that focused on adoption, not conversion.
+The model is an alternative to the funnel that focuses on adoption, not conversion.

 ✍️ [Read the blog post](https://orbit.love/blog/why-orbit-is-better-than-funnel-for-developer-relations)